Contra Grant On Exaggerated Differences

 So this theory predicts that men will be more likely to choose jobs with objects, machines, systems, and danger; women will be more likely to choose jobs with people, talking, helping, children, and animals.

-Somebody armed with this theory could pretty well pretty well predict that women would do well in medicine and law, since both of them involve people, talking, and helping.
+Somebody armed with this theory could pretty well pretty well predict that women would be interested in going into medicine and law, since both of them involve people, talking, and helping.
 They would predict that women would dominate veterinary medicine (animals, helping), psychology (people, talking, helping, sometimes children), and education (people, children, helping).
 Of all the hard sciences, they might expect women to prefer biology (animals).
 And they might expect men to do best in engineering (objects, machines, abstract systems, sometimes danger) and computer science (machines, abstract systems).

 I mentioned that about 50% of medical students were female, but this masks a lot of variation.
 There are wide differences in doctor gender by medical specialty.
 For example: